 2. Approval of Distributions

-- Discretionary payouts,
+- Discretionary payments,

 3. Veto Rights Over Amendments